Pakistan's Imran Khan says world should give Taliban 'time' on human rights but fears 'chaos' without aid - Local News 8

 “The question is, was Pakistan in a position to take military action against the Afghan Taliban when it was already being attacked from inside, from the Pakistani Taliban who were attacking the state of Pakistan?” he said.

-Khan said he “cannot destroy my country to do a fight someone else’s war.”
+Khan said he cannot destroy his country to “fight someone else’s war.”

 “The Afghan Taliban weren’t attacking us.
 I wish if I was in government.
 I would have told the US that we are not going to take them on militarily because first, we have to serve the people.
 My responsibility would have been to the people of my country,” Khan said.